 The Story of Scorpio – for you and me

 Scorpio is for all people, not just for those born between October 24-November 22.
 Scorpio does not guide to more wealth or love, but from ancient times illustrated from the stars for you and me to know what great lengths our Creator would go to in order to redeem us from our light deeds, requiring a great struggle to the death, and the right to rule for the victor.
-‘Ruler’ is actually the meaning of ‘Christ’.
+Accordingly, ‘ruler’ is the meaning of ‘Christ’.

 The Scorpio Horoscope in the Writings